Baystation12/Baystation12-Lore/Resomi.md

-# The Resomi
+﻿# The Resomi

-## An Overview

-The Resomi {Re-zoh-mee} are a race of feathered raptors who developed on the cold world tundra world Sirisai, which orbits around the star A’neech.The Resomi evolved from a primitive pack hunting species.
+The Resomi {Re-zoh-mee} are a race of feathered raptors who developed on the cold world tundra world Sirisai which orbits around the star A'neech,  which is located far on the opposite side of Skrellian territory from Sol.
 Their society is built around unity and strong familial and social ties; a lone Resomi is not capable of functioning well for long.

-Their Society is that of a despotic oligarchy, which maintains strong border control and isolation from the outside galaxy.
+## Overview

+The Resomi are from A'neech, which is located far on the opposite side of Skrellian territory from Sol.
+Their society is built around unity and strong familial and social ties; a lone Resomi is not capable of functioning well for long.

 ### Physiology